At Inflecto I serve as the technical lead on all our projects.

-At Inflecto I generally act as the technical lead on all the projects we undertake.
-Outside work I have a young family and can often be found, weather permitting, soaring the local hills on my paraglider.
+Outside work, I have a young family and can often be found, weather permitting, soaring the local hills on my paraglider.

-I have over sixteen years of professional software development experience.
-My first taste for programming came when as a youngster I managed to hack together a few simple programs in BBC Basic.
-At school, I gained an interest for electronics and began to write simple programmes using the PIC micro-controllers.
-It was around this time that I decided that my future career lay in the software development field.
+I have over sixteen years of professional experience in software development.
+My taste for programming started at a young age after I managed to hack together a few simple programs in BBC Basic.
+At school, I gained an interest in electronics and began to write simple programmes using the PIC micro-controllers.
+It was around this time I decided my future career lay in software development.

 I later moved on to study Software Engineering at Sheffield Hallam University where I met Andy.
-Throughout university I built up a good working relationship with Andy and we both began thinking about starting our own business after graduation.
+Throughout university, we built up a good working relationship and soon both began thinking about starting our own business after graduation.

-In the third year of university I completed a placement at a large firm of lawyers where I was first introduced to web development using Microsoft’s ASP (Active Server Pages) and I was responsible for developing web based systems that were used by the legal teams.
-After returning to University and completing my final year I had a brief interlude working for Computer Sciences Corporation at Chesterfield in a support role before going to work at Bootroom in Rotherham.
+During my third year of university, I completed a placement at a large law firm where I was first introduced to web development using Microsoft’s ASP (Active Server Pages).
+Here, I was responsible for developing web based systems that were used by the legal teams.
+After returning to University and completing my final year, I had a brief interlude working for Computer Sciences Corporation at Chesterfield in a support role before going to work at Bootroom New Media in Rotherham.

-In 2006 I left Bootroom for a role at CSE-Servelec which was a much larger company where I worked as part of a team developing their RiO application which is used for NHS patient administration for the Mental Health and Community Health services.
+I left Bootroom in 2006 for a role at CSE-Servelecwhich where I worked as part of a team developing their RiO application.
+This is used for NHS patient administration for the Mental Health and Community Health services.

-Later in 2006 I left CSE Servelec to launch Inflecto Systems.
+Later that year, I left CSE Servelec to launch Inflecto Systems.